ZDStudios/AMMOS/README.md

 # 🧱 Minecraft Mod Builder — MCP Server

-Gives Claude Desktop (and other MCP Capable AI Agents) the ability to write, compile, and deliver Minecraft Forge mod JARs — all from chat.
+Gives Claude Desktop (and other MCP Capable AI Agents) the ability to write, compile, and deliver Minecraft mod JARs — all from chat.

 ---